junxit/us-congress-bills-112/bill.md

     - **(B)** reducing or eliminating unnecessary duplication in the management structure and capabilities of the Department and its component agencies;
     - **(C)** options, as appropriate, to reduce or eliminate harmful waste and duplication of effort in the Department; and
     - **(D)** developing measures to evaluate the Department’s progress in reducing and eliminating waste and duplication from its management structure and capabilities.

-## § 8.
-Funding and resources

-- **(a)** *Authorization of appropriations* There is authorized to be appropriated $5,000,000 to carry out this Act.
-- **(b)** *Availability* Amounts made available to the Panel under this section shall remain available until the termination of the Panel.
-- **(c)** *Travel expenses* A member of the Panel shall serve without pay but shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for an employee of an agency under subchapter I of chapter 57 of title 5, United States Code, while away from the home or regular place of business of such member in the performance of the duties of the Panel.